Google Maps: Google Maps in China

 Due to restrictions on geographic data in China, Google Maps must partner with a Chinese digital map provider in order to legally show Chinese map data.
 Since 2006, this partner has been AutoNavi.

 Within China, the State Council mandates that all maps of China use the GCJ-02 coordinate system, which is offset from the WGS-84 system used in most of the world. google.cn/maps (formerly Google Ditu) uses the GCJ-02 system for both its street maps and satellite imagery. google.com/maps also uses GCJ-02 data for the street map, but uses WGS-84 coordinates for satellite imagery, causing the so-called China GPS shift problem.

 Frontier alignments also present some differences between google.cn/maps and google.com/maps.
 On the latter, sections of the Chinese border with India and Pakistan are shown with dotted lines, indicating areas or frontiers in dispute.
 However, google.cn shows the Chinese frontier strictly according to Chinese claims with no dotted lines indicating the border with India and Pakistan.
 For example, the South Tibet region claimed by China but administered by India as a large part of Arunachal Pradesh is shown inside the Chinese frontier by google.cn, with Indian highways ending abruptly at the Chinese claim line.
 Google.cn also shows Taiwan and the South China Sea Islands as part of China.
 Google Ditu's street map coverage of Taiwan no longer omits major state organs, such as the Presidential Palace, the five Yuans, and the Supreme Court.

-Feature-wise, google.cn/maps does not feature My Maps.
+Google.cn/maps does not provide My Maps.
 On the other hand, while google.cn displays virtually all text in Chinese, google.com/maps displays most text (user-selectable real text as well as those on map) in English.
 This behavior of displaying English text is not consistent but intermittent – sometimes it is in English, sometimes it is in Chinese.
 The criteria for choosing which language is displayed are not known publicly.